Princeton graduates face engineering challenges that are global in scale.

 In recent years, Princeton engineering students have studied for a semester or a year abroad in England, Scotland, Denmark, Sweden, Ghana, Chile, Israel, Australia, New Zealand, Korea, and China.
 Students may take technical courses to fulfill departmental requirements and electives while they are abroad.

 Programs of study are developed and approved in consultation with the Study Abroad Program director, the student’s departmental representative and the associate dean for undergraduate affairs.
 Students with adequate language skills are encouraged to consider foreign study in non-English-speaking countries.

 Since 2002, Princeton has participated in engineering exchange with the Department of Engineering Science at Oxford University.
 This program allows several Princeton MAE, ELE or CEE juniors to spend a year at Oxford, while several Oxford fourth-year students are able to spend the year at Princeton.

 Princeton's International Internship Program (IIP) supports Princeton undergraduates who wish to undertake a summer internship abroad.
 Students interested in working in France or Germany can participated in Princeton-in-France or the German Summer Work Program.

 Some students choose to further their international experience after graduation.
 Students from a variety of engineering departments have studied at British universities (recently, Oxford, Cambridge, Sussex) under Rhodes, Marshall, Churchill, and Fulbright Scholarships, while others have held fellowships to study and travel in other countries.

-Engineering students are encouraged to apply for postgraduate fellowships and should consult the Guide to Postgraduate Fellowships for more information.
+Engineering students are encouraged to apply for postgraduate fellowships and should consult with the Fellowship Advising Office for more information.